 - Resale prices are creeping upward, with collectors in Europe and Asia leading demand.

-For investors who appreciate engineering excellence without chasing hype, the LX is an excellent long-term play that balances daily wearability with real upside potential.
+For investors who appreciate engineering excellence without chasing hype, the LX is an excellent long-term play.
+It balances daily wearability with real upside potential, and that combination is harder to find than you might think.

 FAQ